eclipsesource/tabris-js/doc/ui.md

 The UI of a Tabris.js app consists of native [Widgets](widget-basics.md).
 These widgets are implemented in native code, and represented by JavaScript objects.
 Every widget must have a parent to become visible on the screen.
 You can add a widget to a parent widget using its `appendTo` method.

-## The UI Root
+## Top-level container

-The top-level parent for all widgets is represented by the object `ui`.
+The top-level parent for all widgets is represented by the object `tabris`.
 This object contains a number of fixed children, that represent different parts of the app's user interface:

-- `ui.statusBar` - shows the time and some system status icons
+- `contentView` - contains the app's main UI
-- `ui.navigationBar` - contains the *Back*, *Home*, etc. buttons on Android
+- `drawer` - can be swiped in from the left
-- `ui.contentView` - contains the app's main UI
+- `Popover` - shows a modal container
-- `ui.drawer` - can be swiped in from the left
+- `AlertDialog` - is able to contain `TextInputs`

 Widgets can be added to the content view, and optionally to the drawer.

 ## The Status Bar

 The status bar is the small area on the top of the screen that displays notifications, status icons and the time.
-The object [ui.statusBar](api/StatusBar.md) can be used to control different aspects of its look and feel, such as background color and visibility.
+The object [statusBar](api/StatusBar.md) can be used to control different aspects of its look and feel, such as background color and visibility.

 ![StatusBar](img/statusbar.png)

 ## The Navigation Bar

 The navigation bar is the area that contains the *Back*, *Home*, etc. buttons on Android.
-The object [ui.navigationBar](api/NavigationBar.md) can be used to control its background color and visibility.
+The object [navigationBar](api/NavigationBar.md) can be used to control its background color and visibility.

 ![NavigationBar](img/navigationbar.png)